munin-monitoring/munin/doc/preface/bugreport.rst

 - Munin fails to compile, build, or install according to the instructions on supported platforms.

-Here "program" refers to any executable, not only the backend process.
+Here "program" refers to any executable, not only the back-end process.

 Being slow or resource-hogging is not necessarily a bug.
 Read the documentation or ask on one of the mailing lists for help in tuning your applications.